Jordan Staal: Pittsburgh Penguins (2006–2012)

 In January 2007, Staal participated in the NHL YoungStars Game during the All-Star festivities, along with teammates Ryan Whitney and Malkin.
 Shortly thereafter, on February 10, 2007, Staal scored his first NHL career hat trick against the Toronto Maple Leafs and set yet another NHL record by becoming the youngest player in league history to score a hat trick at 18 years and 153 days.
 His first goal came at 19:22 in the first period, the second came at 3:32 in the second, and his third was the game winner, as he beat Toronto goalie Andrew Raycroft stick-side at 3:54 in overtime.
 The previous mark had been held for over sixty years by Jack Hamilton, who achieved a four-goal game at 18 years and 185 days old with the Maple Leafs against the New York Rangers on December 4, 1943.
-Then, late in the season, on March 6, Staal scored his league-leading seventh shorthanded goal of the season to break the previous league record for shorthanded tallies by a rookie, set by Gerry Minor of the Vancouver Canucks in 1980–81 and matched by John Madden in 1999–2000.
+Then, late in the season, on March 6, Staal scored his league-leading seventh shorthanded goal of the season to break the previous league record for shorthanded tallies by a rookie (which was jointly held by Gerry Minor and John Madden).
 The goal cued a late third-period comeback for the Penguins to win 5–4 in a shootout against the Ottawa Senators.

 Staal completed his rookie season with 29 goals, second in rookie goal-scoring to teammate Malkin, and 42 points for a Calder Memorial Trophy nomination.
 The award was given to Malkin, while Staal finished third in the voting, behind first runner-up Paul Stastny of the Colorado Avalanche.
 Staal also joined Malkin and Stastny on the NHL All-Rookie Team.

 The next season, in 2007–08, however, Staal's production suffered a setback, managing just 12 goals and 28 points.
-Regardless, he was an integral part of the Penguins' 2008 playoff run to the Stanley Cup Finals against the Detroit Red Wings.
+Regardless, he was an integral part of the Penguins' 2008 playoff run to the Stanley Cup Final against the Detroit Red Wings.
 Playing in the semi-finals against the Philadelphia Flyers, Staal briefly left the Penguins to attend his grandfather's funeral during the series, but returned for a two-goal game-four effort, in which he cued a near-comeback in the third period to cut the Flyers lead to 3–2.
-The Penguins were eventually defeated 4–2, but managed to eliminate the Flyers the following game.
-As the Penguins made their first Stanley Cup Finals appearance since 1992, the last time they won the Stanley Cup, they were defeated in six games by the Red Wings.
-Staal contributed 6 goals and 1 assist during the playoff run.
+The Penguins were eventually defeated 4–2 but managed to eliminate the Flyers the following game.
+In the Stanley Cup Final, the first for the franchise since 1992, they were defeated in six games by the Red Wings, with Staal contributing six goals and one assist during the playoff run.